Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Discussion and Conclusions

-Both sGRBs we examine push towards high systemic velocities; across all halo masses, we find the posterior distributions for GRB~070809 and GRB~090515 to be \VsysLowerBoundGRBOne and \VsysLowerBoundGRBTwo at the $90\%$ credible level, respectively.
-Figure~\ref{fig:weighted_offset} also shows the importance of accounting for the entire evolution of the host galaxy when interpreting systemic velocities from sGRB offsets.
-In the context of highly-offset GRBs, these systems can result from both DNSs that form early in the history of the galaxy, with long inspiral times and relatively low kicks that still allow them to explore the outer reaches of the lightweight galactic halo, as well as from DNSs that form at late times with shorter inspiral times that receive large enough kicks to escape the gravitational potential well of their host.
+Both short \acp{GRB} we examine push toward high systemic velocities; across all halo masses, we find the posterior distributions for GRB~070809 and GRB~090515 to be \VsysNinetyGRBOne and \VsysNinetyGRBTwo at the $90\%$ credible level, respectively.
+Figure~\ref{fig:weighted_offset} also shows the importance of accounting for the entire evolution of the host galaxy when interpreting systemic velocities from short \ac{GRB} offsets.
+In the context of highly offset \acp{GRB}, these systems can result from both \acp{DNS} that form early in the history of the galaxy, with long inspiral times and relatively low kicks that still allow them to explore the outer reaches of the lightweight galactic halo, as well as from \acp{DNS} that form at late times with shorter inspiral times that receive large enough kicks to escape the gravitational potential well of their host.

-The systemic velocities alone are not sufficient to place constraints on SN natal kicks.
-Commonly in the literature, constraints on systemic velocities are mistaken for constraints on SN natal kicks, when in reality the post-SN barycentric velocity of a compact binary is determined by the interplay of the pre-SN galactic velocity, the SN natal kick, the pre-SN orbital separation, and the mass loss in the SN.
-By marginalizing out other parameters that affect the post-SN systemic velocity and inspiral time, we place the first constraints barring GW170817 solely on natal kicks using GRB offsets.
+The systemic velocities alone are not sufficient to place constraints on \ac{SN} natal kicks.
+Commonly in the literature, constraints on systemic velocities are mistaken for constraints on \ac{SN} natal kicks, when in reality the post-\ac{SN} barycentric velocity of a compact binary is determined by the interplay of the pre-\ac{SN} galactic velocity, the \ac{SN} natal kick, the pre-\ac{SN} orbital separation, and the mass loss in the \ac{SN}.
+By marginalizing out other parameters that affect the post-\ac{SN} systemic velocity and inspiral time, we place the first constraints barring GW170817 solely on natal kicks using \ac{GRB} offsets.